mugayamadox/gitprac/readme.md

 #my app
-this is a prac app
+this is a prac app simple practise